 The basics of medical terminology, including the three basic components of a word and the rules for joining prefixes and suffixes to a word root are covered in this course.
 Body organization including the five body cavities, nine body regions and directional terms will be reviewed.
 The integumentary system will be introduced including medical terms, pathological conditions, appropriate combining forms, and diagnostic techniques associated with this body system.
+Students will become familiar with common pharmacology terms.

-MEDICAL LAW AND ETHICS MA:103
+MEDICAL LAW AND ETHICS